 Brown was legendary in the 1970 ABA playoffs, winning MVP in the Finals.
 In the championship round that year, Roger Brown was on full blast with 53, 39, and 45 points in the final three games.

-The best ABA player that never won a championship, Jones was a six-time all-star.
-He also has a career shooting percentage of over 51 percent, which is better than any other player in ABA history.
+The best ABA player who never won a championship, Jones was a six-time all-star.
+He also has a career shooting percentage of over 51 per cent, which is better than any other player in ABA history.

 Big George was an absolute physical freak and would have been a star in any league.
 A lot of NFL scouts thought he had NFL potential.
 His stat line was pretty impressive at 25.2 PTS, 12.9/ REB, 3.5 AST, 2.2* STL, 0.6* BLK.